keelan-krinsky/University-Notes.-/Notes/MCBG 2032/Integrated Notes.markdown

 the inactivation of one of two X chromosomes in females via DNA methylation.

 NOTE: which X chromosome is inactivated varies randomly from cell to cell.this inactivation process turns the inactive X into a bar body, (highly methylated and rolled up in histone proteins).

+#Unsorted notes

+1. Himalayan Phenotype.
+2. Size and shape of different chromosomes.